ross-morrison/310-project/README.md

 - Add Stanford POS tagger to build path from https://nlp.stanford.edu/software/tagger.shtml#Download 3.9.2 english version used
 - Compile using Eclipse Run
 - Use console to talk with the dog

+# Added Features

+-POS Tagging
+      -Implemented for the way of entering the name to determine whether a singular pronoun is used

+# Feature examples

+-POS Tagging
+      -type "My name is broken" first, followed by either another input or "My name is Alan"